Pierre-Auguste Renoir, Bather by a Fountain, 1914, Sannō Museum of Art

 ART | Must-See Art Exhibitions in 2026

-2026 promises another year brimming with art exhibitions, both old and new.
-For our first installment, OPENERS highlights exhibitions dedicated to Monet, who marks 100 years since his passing, and Renoir, celebrating his 185th birthday.
-We also look at the Young British Artists (YBA) movement that flourished in the UK in the 1990s—a period worth revisiting.
-Beyond the art itself, we'll explore the diverse facets of art through related merchandise and special menu offerings.
+2026 promises a wealth of art exhibitions, both past and present.
+For our first installment, OPENERS highlights exhibitions commemorating the 100th anniversary of Monet's passing, the 185th anniversary of Renoir's birth, and the Young British Artists (YBA) movement that blossomed in the UK in the 1990s—a period worth revisiting.
+Beyond the art itself, we look forward to enjoying the diverse facets of art through related merchandise and special menu offerings.

 Text by YANAKA Tomomi